 Expectations for Teen Volunteers:

-Volunteers are required to attend a 2 hour orientation (participation will earn an hour of community service) with the Young Adult Librarian prior to beginning any volunteer work for community service hours at the Hamilton-Wenham Library.
-Orientations are usually scheduled when there is a minimum of 2 applicants.
+Volunteers are required to attend a 2 hour orientation (participation earns 1 hour of community service) with the Young Adult Librarian prior to beginning volunteer work at the Hamilton-Wenham Library.
+Orientations are scheduled as needed but not more than once a month.

-Your volunteer service schedule will be arranged with the Young Adult Librarian according to your availability.
-You are expected to adhere to the agreed schedule; however, it is understood that there may be a day when you cannot be here at your scheduled time.
+Your volunteer schedule will be arranged with the Young Adult Librarian according to your availability.
+Volunteer shifts are from 1-2 hours long and take place on weekday afternoons after school.
+You are expected to adhere to your agreed schedule; however, it is understood that there may be a day when you cannot be here at your scheduled time.
 If you are unable to come in when scheduled, you must let the Y.A.
 Librarian know as soon as possible.
 If you do not communicate and do not show up for a scheduled time here you may be dropped from the volunteer corps.

-Your volunteer service schedule will be arranged with the Young Adult Librarian according to your availability.
-You are expected to adhere to the agreed schedule; however, it is understood that there may be a day when you cannot be here at your scheduled time.
+Your volunteer schedule will be arranged with the Young Adult Librarian according to your availability.
+Volunteer shifts are from 1-2 hours long and take place on weekday afternoons after school.
+You are expected to adhere to your agreed schedule; however, it is understood that there may be a day when you cannot be here at your scheduled time.
 If you are unable to come in when scheduled, you must let the Y.A.
 Librarian know as soon as possible.
 If you do not communicate and do not show up for a scheduled time here you may be dropped from the volunteer corps.

 To prepare for shelf management work please try this basic Shelver quiz.
 There are two portions: Fiction and Dewey (Nonfiction).